 Should we ban the null ritual?
 Certainly — it is a matter of intellectual integrity.
 Every researcher should have the courage not to surrender to the ritual, and every editor, textbook writer, and adviser should feel obliged to promote statistical thinking and reject mindless rituals.”
 (Gigerenzer et al. 2004)

-So you have read those pages, seen this letter, are aware of potential personal costs, and decided to do something.
-What can you do?
+So you have read those pages, seen this letter, are aware of potential personal costs.
+Conditional on your having understood and agreed — what can you do?

-- If you donate to institutions who fund research: Say you disapprove of significance testing.
+- If you donate to institutions that fund research: Say you disapprove of significance testing.
 If possible, make your donation conditional on them only funding research that use proper methodology.